sopra-fs23-group-41/Client/README.md

-# README: Show Me The Money
+# README

 <!-- TABLE OF CONTENTS -->

 ## Introduction
+Our project began from the keyword online shopping, which has various merits like lower price, more products and so on.
+But it's still quite tedious, boring, and hard to get an intuitive understanding on price.
+So, we wanted to create an intuitive and fun quiz game where the users have to guess the price of Asos products.
+Show me the money.

 ## Technologies
-+ Gradle
 + React
-+ Spring Boot
-+ SonarCube
-+ GoogleCloud
-+ GitHub
 + Npm
 + Jsx
-+ Java

 ## High-level components

 ## Launch & Deployment
-1)	Copy both codes locally to your machine
-2)	Start the server by running the application
-3)	Start the client by running the following command in the terminal:
+Start the client by running the following command in the terminal:
     ```
     npm run dev
     ```